endlesspint8/endlesspint8.github.io/aboutme.md

 ---

-I am fascinated by human behavior and expression.
-I see data as another artifact of human actions and systems, both social and technic.
+Fascinated by human behavior and expression, I view data as an artifact of human actions and systems, both social and technic.

 By using available data, creating visualizations and applying machine learning techniques I write data-infused essays related to one of humans' longest standing endeavors, the creation and enjoyable consumption of beer.